 Recommended: Identify App.exe related errors

 External information from Paul Collins:

-Important: Some malware also uses the file name App.exe, for example TrojanSpy:MSIL/Popclik.A (detected by Microsoft), and TSPY_POPCLIK.IC (detected by TrendMicro).
+Important: Some malware camouflages itself as App.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example Trojan.Gen.2 or Trojan.Gen (detected by Symantec), and Trojan:Win32/Dynamer!ac or TrojanDownloader:Win32/Mytonel.D (detected by Microsoft).
 Therefore, you should check the App.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.